 See how Chris’ publications are used by the U.S. Department of Energy.

-J West serves as a part-time staff member for the Habitat X conferences, and is the Principal at High Performance Human Habitats Training & Consulting in Chicago.
+J West is a brand ambassador for Habitat X, and serves as a staff member for the Habitat X conferences.
+He’s the Principal at High Performance Human Habitats Training & Consulting in Chicago.

 J has earned a reputation for bringing together high-tech training tools and effective training skills.
 He has trained hundreds of instructors, energy auditors, quality control inspectors, and crew members from around North America, and has been involved at Federal, state, and local levels delivering building performance training, developing curriculum, performing building research, and facilitating working groups.